sloonz/go-maildir/README.md

 `func New(path string, create bool) (m *Maildir, err os.Error)`

+Same as the New function, but with the ability to control permissions. perm is an octal used for os.Chmod and what will be applied on files.
+For directories only: an additional chmod +x will be added for every r permission in user/group/other to make the directory accessible.

+uid and gid are for os.Chown, pass DoNotSetOwner constant to ignore.

+`NewWithPerm(path string, create bool, perm os.FileMode, uid, gid int) (m *Maildir, err error)`

 Open a maildir.
 If create is true and the maildir does not exist, create it.

 `func (m *Maildir) Child(name string, create bool) (*Maildir, os.Error)`